roman-milk/roman-milk.github.io/out-of-your-systems.md

  "Flirting?" he said, incredulous.
 "I don't know what you're talking about."

  "It's definitely... something, Shane."
 I said.
 "Like I said, I'm not accusing you of anything inappropriate, but she is using her charms on you.
 And whether you realize it or not, you are kind of allowing her to get away with it.
 I don't think she's trying to be... manipulative... or anything like that.
 But she's testing her skills on you, and I think it's kind of inappropriate of her."
-Report_Story #2